-Example: This policy requires everyone to use two-factor authentication before accessing a specific report.
+This policy requires everyone to use two-factor authentication before accessing a specific report.

 You can have sensitive, confidential data in your quarterly Salesforce reports.
-You also want to ensure that teams accessing those reports use two-factor authentication (2FA) for high assurance before viewing this data.
-The policy makes 2FA a requirement, but you can't provide high-assurance sessions until your teams have a way to meet the 2FA requirements.
+You also want to ensure that teams accessing the reports use two-factor authentication (2FA) for high assurance before viewing this data.
+The policy makes 2FA a requirement, but you can't provide high-assurance sessions without your teams having a way to meet the 2FA requirements.
 As a prerequisite, first set up 2FA in your Salesforce environment.